django-getpaid/django-getpaid/docs/source/installation.rst

 After that put also in your ``settings.py`` a dictionary ``GETPAID_BACKENDS_SETTINGS``.
 This will keep all configurations specific to a single backend.
 Keys of this dictionary should be a full path of getpaid backends.
-Please referrer to :doc:`backends` section for names of available backends.
+Please refer to :doc:`backends` section for names of available backends.

 Each key should provide another dictonary object with some set of ``key->value`` pairs that are actual configuration settings for given backend::